 Unlike in adult brains, white matter in neonatal brains cannot be treated as a single structure.
 White matter is composed of large non-myelinated regions and small regions of early myelination (mostly seen in the internal capsule and along the projection tracts towards the motor cortex).
 Non-myelinated white matter in infants have the inverse intensity properties as compared to adult white matter, it is dark in T1-weighted images and bright in T2-weighted images.
-Early myelination in white matter is shown as hyperintense regions in T1-weighted images and hypointense regions in T2-weighted images.
-Fig. 1 shows an example of a multiple modalities of neonatal brain MRI with early myelination regions.
+Early myelination in white matter is shown as hyper intense regions in T1-weighted images and hypo intense regions in T2-weighted images.
+Fig. 1 shows an example of neonatal brain MRI in different modalities with early myelination regions.